Music Education Faculty

 Janet Cape is Assistant Professor of Music Education at Westminster Choir College of Rider University where she teaches undergraduate and graduate courses in secondary general music and instrumental methods, and serves as a supervisor of student teachers.
 Before joining the Westminster Choir College faculty in September 2010, Dr. Cape taught middle and high school instrumental music in Winnipeg, Canada.
 She has also taught qualitative research methods and supervised pre-service teachers at Arizona State University.

 Al Holcomb is associate professor at Westminster College of the Arts at Rider University where he is chair of Music Education and teaches undergraduate and graduate courses.
 He is a frequent presenter at national and international conferences on the topics music assessment, music teacher mentoring and professional development, choral music education, adolescent vocal development and aural skill development.

-Colin Oettle is a New Jersey-based conductor and violinist who draws upon a diverse musical and educational background to work with young musicians around the tri-state area.
-Mr. Oettle earned his Master of Music degree in orchestral conducting from Rutgers University, where he was the assistant conductor of the Rutgers Symphony Orchestra and the Rutgers Sinfonia.
-He completed his undergraduate studies in violin performance and music education at Ithaca College, and now combines his fields of study into a performance-oriented approach toward music education.
-Mr.
+Colin Oettle is a New Jersey based conductor who draws upon a diverse musical background to create evocative instrumental and operatic performances.
+Mr. Oettle earned his Master of Music degree in Orchestral Conducting from Rutgers University, where he served as assistant conductor of the Rutgers Symphony Orchestra and the Rutgers Sinfonia.
+He is currently music director of Vari Musicisti—a New York City based collaborative music organization—and has recently appeared with Opera Theater of Montclair.